michelgrootjans/ensemble-20220727/README.md

 # Ensemble programming instructions

 ## take over the role of driver
-`mob start` takes over the current session.
-If there is no current session, it will create a temporary git branch for a new session.
+`mob start 5` takes over the current session and starts the timer of 5 minutes.
+If there is no current session, it will create a new session with a temporary git branch.

 if necessary, install new dependencies with `npm i`